 Without that belt turning the pump, coolant does not circulate.

 This type of overheating can show up in stop-and-go traffic near Eugene’s downtown or on Gateway Street in Springfield.
-Quick rises in temperature call for attention right away, since heat can damage parts faster than most drivers expect.
+Quick rises in temperature call for attention right away.

 What Are 10 Common Causes of Overheating?

-Drivers sometimes ask for a list, so here is a plain, direct breakdown.
-We see these every week:
+Drivers sometimes ask for a list, so here is a clear breakdown:

-Each issue slows the system down, and once cooling falls behind, the temperature rises quickly.
+Each issue slows the system down.
+Once cooling falls behind, temperature rises fast.

 Why Is My Car Overheating When I Drive?